 My Review of Quinacridone Violet

-I was drawn to this color because I liked the PV19 violet in Winsor & Newton’s student grade Cotman line, Purple Lake.
-(It looked especially good in comparison to the other purple I had from that set, Mauve, which I strongly disliked.)
-But once I had it in my artist-grade collection, I rarely used it, and when I did, I was unhappy with it.
-I was picturing myself using it to mix up deep warm sunset purples.
-But its mixes into sunsets looked grayish to me.
+Right away when I switched from student grade to professional paints, I was drawn to pick up color because I liked the PV19 violet in Winsor & Newton’s Cotman line, Purple Lake.
+But once I had it in my artist-grade Permanent Magenta, I rarely used it, and when I did, I was unhappy with it.
+I was picturing myself using it to mix up deep warm plum purples.
+But its mixes with red and orange looked grayish to me.

-I was going for a bold, in-your-face, garishly beautiful crimson sunset there, and regardless of whether you think that’s a good goal, I think you can agree I didn’t quite get there.
-Not like I did when I used Purple Magenta (PR122) instead, like below:
+I was going for a bold, in-your-face, garish sunset there, and regardless of whether you think that’s a good goal, I think you can agree I didn’t quite get there.
+Not like I did when I used Quin Magenta (PR122) instead, like below: